Quotients of buildings by groups acting freely on chambers: Weyl Graphs

 In this section, we show that the universal cover of a connected $2$-Weyl graph $\cW$ with property (SH) can be constructed by representing the chambers as strict homotopy classes of geodesics issuing from a fixed chamber $C\in \cW$.
-By using a method similar to the proof of \cite[Proposition 4.8]{ronanlectures}, this construction will be used to prove that $\text{(SH)} \implies \text{(C)}$ in the setting of $2$-Weyl graphs.
+By using a method similar to the proof of \cite[Proposition 4.8]{ronanlectures}, this construction will be used to prove $\text{(SH)} \implies \text{(C)}$ in the setting of $2$-Weyl graphs.
+We begin with two important consequences of property (SH).